ricardoquecria/caule-themes-pack-1/README.md

 ## Download backgrounds
 10 of the 40 themes have backgrounds that need to be downloaded and copied to your Home Assistant server.
-Download the backgrounds [**clicking here.**](https://github.com/orickcorreia/ha-themes-pack-2.0/raw/master/src/backgrounds.zip) Extract the file **.Zip** and copy the **backgrounds** folder into the **/config/www/** folder.
-The final path to the file folder should be **/config/www/backgrounds/**
+Download the backgrounds [**clicking here.**](https://github.com/orickcorreia/ha-themes-pack-2.0/raw/master/src/backgrounds.zip) Extract the file **.zip** and copy the **backgrounds** folder into the **config/www/** folder.
+The final path to the file folder should be **config/www/backgrounds/**

 *ATTENTION!
 If your **www** folder does not yet exist, create it within the **config** folder.*